hgn/perf-studio/documentation/design.md

 # Measurement Classes

-Perf-Studio modules require measurement data.
+Perf-Studio modules requires measurement data.
 Normally this is perf recorded data, but it can be other data as well (oprofile(1), time(1)).
-Modules do not directly start measurement applications like perf(1), rather they register the required data set at perf-studio core.
-Perf-studio core will inform each activated module if new measurement data is available (module->update() is called).
+Modules do not directly start measurement applications like perf(1) itself, rather they register the required data set at the perf-studio core.
+Perf-studio core will inform each activated module if new measurement data is available (```module->update()``` is called).

-Perf-Studio core API is flexible enough to handle all kind of measurments:
+Perf-Studio core API is flexible enough to handle different kind of measurements:

-- measurement programms can be started and output is recorded and provided for the module.
+- measurement program executed by fork/exec.
+Output is recorded and provided for the module.
+  E.g. ```/usr/bin/time df 1>/dev/null```
-- measurement programms are executed and nothing is recorded.
-The module knows how to find the output (e.g parse tracefile)
+- measurement program executed by fork/exec and nothing is recorded.
+The module knows how to find the output (e.g module parse tracefile from oprofile directly)
-- measurement programm is executed and a path to the output file is returned.
+- measurement program is executed and a path to the output file is returned.
 This is the current implemented mode for perf(1), by providing a path to perf.data if the data is recorded.
 - Beside this perf-studio provides build-in functionality which is provided directly.